plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE3_GRoupAgent.md

     }
     ```

-3. Create a method to create basic agents named CreateBasicAgent
+2. Task: Create a method to create basic agents named **CreateBasicAgent**

+    `CreateBasicAgent` is a agent builder (without skills) to simplify the creation of multiples agents.

+    Add this mehod to `TravelAgentChatCoordinator` class.
     ```csharp
         /// <summary>
         ///  Create a basic agent with the given name, kernel, and instructions.